News & tips

 If you’re having trouble setting up your Kanban board, make sure that you’ve added all of the necessary columns and swimlanes.

 If you’re working on a project with multiple teams, the kanban board can help you coordinate by providing visibility into the work of each team.
-However, kanban boards can only provide limited visibility across multiple teams.

 For example, if one team is working on a task that is blocked by another team, the kanban board will not be able to show this.
-In such cases, it is important to use other project management tools in addition to kanban boards.

 Another issue that has been vexing project managers wanting to use Kanban is how to break down work into smaller pieces and connect it across multiple boards!
-In order to split up the workload, you need to create the necessary cards and place them on the proper team boards.

 Kanban is a very flexible system that can be adapted to fit the needs of any organization, no matter how large or small.
-One way to scale Kanban is by using it for multiple projects at once.
-For example, you could have a kanban board for each project team, with each board representing a different phase of the project.

 You can also check the MS Project help documentation for more information.

-Kanban boards are a great way to visually manage workflows.
 They’re easy to set up and use, and they offer many benefits, such as the ability to see the status of all your tasks at a glance.
-Microsoft Project is a great choice for kanban boards because it has kanban board support built-in.

-For more on Microsoft Project, read here for an article on Cost Benefit Analysis !
+For more on Microsoft Project, read here for an article on Cost Benefit Analysis!